kevintweber/KtwDatabaseMenuBundle/Resources/doc/index.md

 ### Step 2: Enable the bundle

-In addition to `KnpMenuBundle`, enable this bundle in your AppKernel:
+Enable this bundle in your AppKernel:

 ``` php
 <?php